QueryIPI: Query-agnostic Indirect Prompt Injection on Coding Agents: Introduction

 \section{Introduction}

-Large language models (LLMs) powered coding agents have been widely deployed in major IDEs, including VS Code Copilot~\citep{copilot_chat_docs}, Cursor~\citep{cursor_site}, and Windsurf~\citep{windsurf_site}.
-Through protocols like the Model Context Protocol (MCP)~\citep{mcp2024}, these agents evolved from simple code generators to powerful code development platforms that can interact with various external tools.
-This capability to interact with external tools brings coding agents a central and critical position in modern IDEs.
-With system-level operations and privileged context, coding agents can directly modify code and environments, creating a high-stake attack surface.
+Large language models (LLMs) powered coding agents have been widely deployed in mainstream coding Integrated Development Environment (IDEs), including VS Code Copilot~\citep{copilot_chat_docs}, Cursor~\citep{cursor_site}, and Windsurf~\citep{windsurf_site}.
+Through protocols such as the Model Context Protocol (MCP)~\citep{mcp2024}, these agents evolved from simple code completion/generation tools to powerful platforms capable of interacting with various external tools.
+This capability elevates coding agents to a central and critical position in modern IDEs.
+With high-level system access (e.g., file system access and shell command privilege), coding agents can influence the entire system, creating a high-stakes attack surface.

-Indirect prompt injection (IPI) has been shown to pose a significant security threat to LLM agents~\citep{chen2024agentpoison,embrace,debenedetti2024agentdojo,greshake2023not}, especially the popular coding agents widely used in practice.
-Prior IPI research is mainly query-specific, as existing methods bind the attack to specific invoked tools in an ad-hoc fashion.
-One line of work embeds the attack payload in the invoked tool's output~\citep{debenedetti2024agentdojo,zhan2024injecagent,wang2025agentvigil,zhan2025adaptive}.
-While another line of work embeds the attack payload within the tool's description~\citep{wang2025mcptox, mcp-tool-attack, mcp-tool-attack-2}, where the existing attack paradigm is designed to trigger only when the user's query directs the agent to use the \emph{specific} invoked tool or a related category of functions.
-In both scenarios, the attack's success hinges on the user's query, rendering it unstable and with a relatively low success rate.
+Indirect prompt injection (IPI) poses a significant security threat to LLM agents~\citep{chen2024agentpoison,embrace,debenedetti2024agentdojo,greshake2023not}, especially widely-used coding agents.
+Prior IPI work has mainly been in a \emph{query-specific} setting, in which attacks require a \emph{specific} user query as trigger to detonate.
+One line of work embeds the malicious payload in the output of the invoked tool~\citep{debenedetti2024agentdojo,zhan2024injecagent,wang2025agentvigil,zhan2025adaptive}.
+While another line of work embeds the malicious payload within the tool's description~\citep{wang2025mcptox, mcp-tool-attack, mcp-tool-attack-2}, where the existing attacks can be triggered only when a \emph{specific} tool is invoked by user query.
+In both cases, the attack's success hinges on specific user queries as attack triggers, leading to poor generalizability to diverse attack scenarios and tasks.
+In practice, it is unreliable and has a relatively low success rate.